cloudstax/firecamp/README.md

 The OpenManage platform follows the DNS way.
 Every member has a DNS name and a data volume.
 The OpenManage platform binds the DNS name and data volume with the service member.

 The OpenManage platform has 4 basic components:
-- **A key-value database**.
+- **A Key-Value Database**.
 The database keeps the service's attributes, including the service uuid, the number of members, every member's data volume and config files, etc. There are 2 requirements for the database: 1) conditional creation/update (create-if-not-exist and update-if-match).
 2) strong consistency on get/list.
 The customer is free to use the databases they are familiar with, as long as the database supports these 2 requirements.
 The platform has built-in support for a simple controldb and AWS DynamoDB.
 More databases will be supported in the future.
-- **The DNS server**.
+- **The DNS Server**.
 Every service member will have a unique DNS name.
 No matter where the container runs at, the platform will keep the DNS server updated.
 So the members could always talk with each other.
-- **The volume driver**.
+- **The Volume Driver**.
 The platform assigns a uuid for every service.
 When creating the service in the underline container orchestraction framework, the service uuid is passed to the volume driver.
 When a container starts, the volume driver will talk with the database to find out which member the container serves, updates the DNS record, and mounts the data volume.
 By this, the service will recognize the new container as the original member.
-- **The manage service**.
-The manage service handles the different requirements of different services.
-So the customer could easily deploy a service by a single command.
+- **The Catalog Service**.
+The platform provides a catalog of built-in services, that could be easily deployed by a single command.
+For example, the catalog service supports MongoDB ReplicaSet.
+The customer could click to deploy a 3 replicas MongoDB cluster on 3 availability zones of one AWS region.

 ## Installation